AdamPaternostro/Azure-HDI-DistCP/README.md

 Modify the parameters and run the script.

 ## Adding additional storage accounts
-If you need to add additional storage accounts you will need to add them to the HDIDistCP.json (see second snippet below)
+If you need to add additional storage accounts you will need to add them to the HDIDistCP.json (e.g. you would add the REMOVED.blob.core.windows.net item to your template)
 ```
 "storageProfile": {
     "storageaccounts": [